 Do I think we have the political and social commitment to do this?
 NO.

 Unfortunately, I believe that my guests on this show are more likely to be accurate on their assessment of the outcome of the current crisis.

 Sorry for the bad news, but knowing this now can allow you to plan in such a way that you can hedge and be prepared instead of just hoping and praying that the government is going to bail us out on this one.
-There is such as thing as
+There is such

 too little too late.
 The time to wake up is now.